-I was on a college course for 2 and a bit weeks and this somewhat scared me it was the unknown meeting people I didn't know finding the college was also a issue me and my mum went to find it the day before and it was miles (we went the long way) I got upset with it and panicked that I wouldn't be able to get there and tried to back out of doing the course.
+I was on a college course for 2 and a bit weeks and this somewhat scared me it was the unknown meeting people I didn't know, also finding the college was a issue me.
+So me and my mum went to find it the day before and it was miles (we went the long way though) I got upset with it and panicked that I wouldn't be able to get there and tried to back out of doing the course.
 I got in contact with Dan from Shaw Trust who helped (he's the most helpful) and he walked me there and the 2nd day Andrew from the job centre met me at the bus park and walked with me and after that I felt less worried about finding it.

 It was daunting going to a college I'd never been to before but I went, I did it and I only really had one day where I felt down and things got bit much for me.I find it hard asking for help with things because I'm shy but I told myself I have to ask it doesn't matter how small or big it is just ASK you will feel better,I did and I felt reassured and less worried about things.

-Going to restaurant used to be hard for me when I was with my last bf I'd never been taken out to restaurants and so most of the time I felt out my comfort zone and out of place.
-He took me to Jamie's Italian and I hated every second of it,it wasn't for me,I felt uncomfortable and just wanted to go home.
-I am probably better now but sometimes I still feel out of place,I can't help and I don't want to be this way but I think it's because I'm shy and am not really into going to fancy places.
-Even then I'm not very talkative but I do try and I know I will get better but for now it's not a big deal.
+Going to restaurant used to be hard for me when I was with my last bf I'd never been taken out to restaurants and so most of the time I felt out my comfort zone.
+One time he took me to Jamie's Italian (Jamie Oliver's restaurant) I hated every second of it,it wasn't for me,I felt uncomfortable and just wanted to go home.
+I am probably better now but sometimes I still feel out of place,I can't help and I don't want to be this way.
+I think it's because I'm shy and not really into going to fancy places even then I'm not very talkative but I do try and I know I will get better but for now it's not a big deal.

 My 10 tips on getting out your comfort zone.